jamestiotio/dbsys/labs/lab2/lab2.md

-# SUTD ISTD/CSD 2021 50.043 Database Systems Lab 2 Exercises
+# SUTD ISTD/CSD 2021 50.043 Database and Big Data Systems Lab 2 Exercises

 > James Raphael Tiovalen / 1004555

 ## Exercise 1

 A new recording studio needs to maintain the following information:

 - Each musician that records at Studify has an SSN, a name, and date of birth.
 Poorly paid musicians often live together at the same house which also has a phone.
 - Each instrument used for recording at Studify has a unique identification number, a name (e.g., guitar, synthesizer, flute) and a musical key (e.g., C, B-flat, E-flat).
 - Each album recorded has a unique identification number, a title, a copyright date, a format (e.g., CD or MC).